Woman body-slammed by off-duty cop in Alabama Walmart grew disorderly after associate asked she wear a mask, police say

 Police say woman grew disorderly after associate asked about a mask

-According to a video statement posted to the Birmingham Police Department's Facebook page, a preliminary investigation revealed that a Walmart associate requested the woman put on a mask before entering the store, but she grew disorderly.
+A preliminary investigation revealed that a Walmart associate requested the woman put on a mask before entering the store, but she grew disorderly, according to a video statement posted to the Birmingham Police Department's Facebook page.

 The officer was alerted to the situation when he heard the woman yelling obscenities to customers and employees, the department said.